berkeleyGamedev/DecalWebsite/pages/labs/lab8/lab8.md

 ### Animator Challenge (Optional)

 Remove the ability to infinite jump while in the air (i.e. you can only jump if you’re on the ground) Make whatever changes necessary to make this Animator map function the same way as our current implementation:

 ## Blend Trees

 The animation frames are already set up for the player’s four directions (up, down, left, right).
 In this lab, we will set up and test a Blend Tree.
 If you want to learn how to set up these animations, please visit the [Appendix](#appendix).

+1. Open the `Blend Trees` scene through the `Scenes` folder.
-1. Inside the `Blend Trees` folder, open the Animation Controller called “player_Animation”
+2. Inside the `Blend Trees` folder, open the Animation Controller called “player_Animation”.
-2. In the `Animator View`, we can see that for now, the player is only connected up to an idle animation
+3. In the `Animator View`, we can see that for now, the player is only connected up to an idle animation.
-3. We want to set it up so that a different walk animation plays when the player changes direction so that the player faces the direction it’s moving in.
+4. We want to set it up so that a different walk animation plays when the player changes direction so that the player faces the direction it’s moving in.
-4. To check how our animations are set up, you can find them in the `Blend Trees/Animation/Walking` folder.
+5. To check how our animations are set up, you can find them in the `Blend Trees/Animation/Walking` folder.
 If you open them, they should have a couple keyframes that show up in the `Animation View`.
 If you click on Sprite, the frames should show up.

     ![](images/image12.png)
     ![](images/image8.png)

-5. Go back to the player_Animation object and in the `Animator View`, right click the background, then click `Create State > From New Blend Tree` to create a new blend tree node.
+6. Go back to the player_Animation object and in the `Animator View`, right click the background, then click `Create State > From New Blend Tree` to create a new blend tree node.
 Name this blend tree “Walking”.
-Right click the node and click **Set as Layer Default State.**
-6. Double click the blend tree you just created to open it and click on the node that appears.
-In the `Inspector View`, select **“2D Freeform Directional”** from the drop-down menu and make sure the parameters that appear are **“dirX”** and **“dirY”**.
+7. Double click the blend tree you just created to open it and click on the node that appears.
+In the `Inspector View`, select **“2D Freeform Directional”** from the Blend Type drop-down menu and make sure the parameters that appear are **“dirX”** and **“dirY”**.
 These have been configured in the player movement script to correspond to the relative direction of the player’s mouse from the character’s location.
 The blend tree will check these values to decide which walking animation to play.
 Now click the plus button and select **Add Motion Field**.
-7. Click the circle next to **None (Motion)** and select “walk_DOWN” from the list that appears.
+8. Click the circle next to **None (Motion)** and select “walk_DOWN” from the list that appears.
 Update the “Pos X” field with 0, and the “Pos Y” field with -1.
 This is because the coordinates correspond to (0, -1).
 The third field is the animation speed; leave it as it is.
-8. Add three more fields for each of the rest of the walking animations. walk_RIGHT corresponds to (1, 0), walk_UP corresponds to (0, 1), and so on.
+9. Add three more fields for each of the rest of the walking animations. walk_RIGHT corresponds to (1, 0), walk_UP corresponds to (0, 1), and so on.
 In the end, your blend tree should look something like this (note: the animation names are different in the picture than in your lab).

     ![](images/image7.png)

-9. Finally, all that’s left to do is to create transitions between the Idle animation and the Walking blend tree.
+10. Finally, all that’s left to do is to create transitions between the Idle animation and the Walking blend tree.
 Return to the Base Layer and right click on the Walking blend tree node, then select Make Transition.
 Connect it to the Idle animation so that there's a transition from Walking -> Idle.
-10. Click on the white arrow that appears between Walking and Idle.
+11. Click on the white arrow that appears between Walking and Idle.
 Press the plus button under “Conditions” and select “walking” from the drop-down menu, with a value of false.
 If “walking” does not show up, create the parameter as a boolean in the Animator sidebar.
 Uncheck the “Has Exit Time” box as well as the “Fixed Duration” box.
-11. Create a second transition, this time from Idle to Walking, and set “walking” to true.
+12. Create a second transition, this time from Idle to Walking, and set “walking” to true.
-12. Make sure the Idle animation is set to the default state.
+13. Make sure the Idle animation is set to the default state.
 If not, you can do this by right clicking the Idle animation and selecting **Set as Layer Default State.** When you’re done, it should look like this:

     ![](images/image2.png)

-13. Press play and move the character around by **right clicking** on the screen.
+14. Press play and move the character around by **right clicking** on the screen.
 Notice how now, a different animation is played when the player moves in a different direction!

 ### Blend Trees Checkoff